-Created Safe Spaces List: A list of places in St. Louis + United States deemed as “safe” and created by trauma sensitive service providers and survivors of trauma.
+Created Safe Spaces List: A list of places in St. Louis + United States deemed trauma-informed and created by human service providers and survivors.

-Collectively supporting the sustainability of the Fit Abilities Trauma Informed Yoga Program in Ferguson, MO through fundraisers and trauma sensitive networking of providers, in order to support the wellness of families and students in the program.
+Collectively supporting the sustainability of the Fit Abilities Trauma Informed Yoga Program in Ferguson, MO through fundraisers and trauma-sensitive networking that supports the wellness of families and students in the program.

-Hosted public panel discussions on Trauma-Informed Care across professional lines to support the networking of more trauma informed professionals.
+Hosted several public panel discussions on Trauma-Informed Care in support of networking and community building.

 Generated workshops and training's for trauma-informed Healing Arts.

-Successfully conducted a culturally responsive classroom workshop, including the facilitation of Candice Cox's renouned KHAOS Training.
+Successfully conducted a culturally responsive classroom workshop, including the facilitation of Candice Cox's renowned, KHAOS Training.

 Hosted two annual Integrate Network conferences which both sold out.